2025-environmental-bioinformatics/Lab-Unix/README.md

 Now, navigate into the newly created folder `unix-folders-master/`

-## Understanding Absolute vs. Relative Paths
+## 2.3.
+Working with Absolute vs. Relative Paths
 In Unix-like operating systems, file paths can be expressed in two primary ways: absolute paths and relative paths.
 Let's practice navigating using absolute and relative paths.

 First, check the 📂 Folder Structure by listing all it's contents (and including detailed information)